 If modesty is part of who you are, rest assured that it will come across in your writing, podcasts or videos.
 As long as people take the time to find out!

-So what words can you use to help you make an impact?
+So what words can you use to make an impact?